Tools To Prepare |

 This will confirm that, absent other agreement, you will each be responsible for paying

-at the end of the session, one-half of our fees ($145 hour each), and that we
+at the end of the session, one-half of our hourly fees, and that we

 As is the policy of all mediators, we cannot assist you in an agreement on how